Parliament of Curaçao

-The Parliament of Curaçao (Parlamento di Kòrsou) on the island of Curaçao, in the Dutch Caribbean region, consists of 21 members, each elected for a four-year term in a general election.
+The Parliament of Curaçao (Parlamento di Kòrsou), also known as the Estates of Curaçao (Staten van Curaçao), is the unicameral legislative body of the country of Curaçao.
+It consists of 21 members, elected by proportional representation for a four-year term.
 The first Parliament was installed on 10 October 2010, following the dissolution of the Netherlands Antilles, and consisted of the members of the island council elected on 27 August 2010.
+The current Parliament was installed on 11 May 2025, following the general election held on 21 March 2025.

 The first Speaker of the Parliament was Ivar Asjes (Pueblo Soberano), while Amerigo Thodé (Movementu Futuro Korsou) was the Deputy Speaker.

-The incumbent Speaker of Parliament is Fergino "Gino" Brownbill.
+The incumbent Speaker of Parliament is Fergino Brownbill.